 The Borobudur Temple Compounds are one of the top cultural attractions in South East Asia.
 The temple is the largest single Buddhist temple in the world.
 Lost to most of the world for several hundred years, it was buried by volcanic ash and jungle until the early 20th Century.
-In the last several decades, the Indonesian government has made restoration of Borobudur a top cultural priority.
+In the last several decades, the Indonesian government has made the restoration of Borobudur a top cultural priority.

 Borobudur is an easy drive from Yogjakarta and it can easily be visited in a morning or afternoon or visited in conjunction with nearby Prambanan.

-During my visit to Borobudur, I had the pleasure of meeting an Indonesian English class which was visiting to practice their English with tourists.
+During my visit to Borobudur, I had the pleasure of meeting an Indonesian English class which was visiting to practise their English with tourists.
 Everyone was interested in Barak Obama, who had spent a few years in Indonesia.

 If you visit Bali, a side trip to Yogyakarta is well worth the time.

-The Borobodur Temple Compounds is a 9th century Buddhist temple complex.
+The Borobodur Temple Compounds is a 9th-century Buddhist temple complex.
 The structures are built on a hill using several different levels of land.
 From afar, the Borobodur looks like a single large stupa.
 But when viewed from above, it looks like a giant tantric Buddhist mandala.
 Hence, the design of the temple masterfully combines the principles of Buddhist cosmology and that of nature.